reflectoring/reflectoring.github.io/_posts/2018-02-10-rest-hypermedia.md

 to evaluate the hyperlinks but instead uses hard-coded URLs to access the API.

 In this case, all the effort that has gone into crafting a semantically powerful hypermedia API was for nothing, since the client does not take advantage of it.

-In a public-facing API, there will most probably be clients that will use hard-coded URLs.
+In a public-facing API, there will most probably be clients that will use hard-coded URLs and NOT evaluate the hyperlinks.
-So, as API provider, we lose the advantage of hyperlinks because we still cannot refactor URLs independently without irritating our users.
+So, as the API provider, we lose the advantage of hyperlinks because we still cannot refactor URLs independently without irritating our users.

 ## Client Must Understand Relations

-If the client chooses to evaluate the hyperlinks, it obviously needs to understand the relations to make sense of then.
+If the client chooses to evaluate the hyperlinks, it obviously needs to understand the relations to make sense of them.
 In the example above, the client needs to know what the `remove` relation means in order to present the user with a UI that lets him remove an item from the shopping cart.

 Having to understand the relations in itself is a good thing, but building a client that acts on those relations